stackbit-projects/ultra-primrose-9dd8f/content/about.md

 ---
 - Writing this blog(New hobby)
 - Hash run(But I don't drink) and badminton
- Playing guitar, Playing JRPG games (Huge fan of all the trails series)
+- Playing JRPG games (Huge fan of all the trails series)

 > I'll just keep moving forward
 <cite>Eren Jäger</cite>